aws-samples/amplify-cdkv2-stepfunctions/README.md

 }
 ```

+### Additonal information

-Additionally, refer to the [AWS sample](https://github.com/aws-samples/sync-buckets-state-machine) providing a full example on Syncing two S3 buckets.
+Refer to the [AWS sample](https://github.com/aws-samples/sync-buckets-state-machine) providing a full example on Syncing two S3 buckets.

-The example can also be utilized when working with Amplify and AWS CDK v1, and will require appropriate packages to work.
+The CDK v2 example can also be utilized when working with Amplify and AWS CDK v1.
+Add appropriate AWS CDK V1 packages before deploying.